-Figure 10 shows the decomposition of the changes in the bond flows' densities given that a regime switch occurs.
+Figure 10 illustrates the changes' decomposition in the bond flows' densities given that a regime switch occurs.
 For convenience, we have standardized the KLD of the total change to a unit.
-Again, we observe that the regime switches account for the bulk of the total change.
-It is only during particular periods, such as those in the years of 2008, 2011, and 2020, that we observe VIX shocks having a relatively more important role.

-Note that we have not included periods in which only a change in the VIX occurred.
-This is mainly because in such cases, no decomposition exists, as the total change amounts to the change due to the VIX.
+Again, we observe that the regime switches account for the bulk of the total.
+It is only during particular periods, such as those in the years of 2008 and 2020, that we observe VIX shocks having a relatively more important role.
+We have not included periods in which only a change in the VIX occurred.
+This is mainly because in such cases, no decomposition exists, and the total change amounts to the change due to the VIX.